Her Campus Logo Her Campus Logo

 Virginia Tech '25

-Mackenzie is a junior at Virginia Tech majoring in Communication with a double minor in Women's and Gender Studies, and Peace Studies and Social Justice.
-She is from Chesterfield, VA and loves to dance, read and hang out with her pet bunny.
+Mackenzie is a senior at Virginia Tech majoring in Communication with a double minor in Women's and Gender Studies, and Peace Studies and Social Justice.
+She is from Chesterfield, VA and loves to dance, read and snuggle with her cat.